HongyuGong/HongyuGong.github.io/_pages/about.md

 ---

+I am currently a research scientist at Facebook AI working on Language Generation.
 I earned my Ph.D. degree from the University of Illinois at Urbana-Champaign (UIUC) with Natural Language Processing as my research area.
 My research interest lies in language representation learning and text generation.
 I am lucky to be advised by my Ph.D. advisors Prof. Pramod Viswanath and Prof. Suma Bhat.
 Prior to my graduate study at UIUC, I got my Bachelor's degree from Shanghai Jiao Tong University in China, where I was in IEEE pilot class and advised by Prof. Xinbing Wang.

 Recent News
 ======